John Boyd Orr: War service (1914–1918)

-On the outbreak of the First World War he was given leave to join the British Army, and asked his former colleague E.P.
-Cathcart to help him obtain a medical commission in an infantry unit overseas.
+On the outbreak of the First World War he was given leave to join the British Army, and asked his former colleague E. P. Cathcart to help him obtain a medical commission in an infantry unit overseas.
 Cathcart thought he would be more useful at home, and his first commission was in a special civilian section of the R.A.M.C. dealing with sanitation.
-Several divisions of non-conscripted recruits were in training in emergency camps at home, some of them in very poor sanitary conditions.
+Several divisions of non-conscripted recruits were in training in emergency camps at home, some of them in poor sanitary conditions.
 Boyd Orr was able to push through schemes for improvement in hygiene, preventing much sickness.

 After 18 months he was posted as Medical Officer to an infantry unit, the 1st battalion Sherwood Foresters.
 He spent much of his time in shell holes, patching up the many wounded.
 His courage under fire and devotion to duty were recognised by the award of a Military Cross after the Battle of the Somme, and of the Distinguished Service Order after Passchendaele.
 He also made arrangements for the battalion's diet to be supplemented by vegetables collected from local deserted gardens and fields.
 As a result, unlike other units, he did not need to send any of the men in his medical charge to hospital.
 He also prevented his men getting trench foot by personally ensuring they were fitted with boots a size larger than usual.
+He was appointed a Captain in the RAMC with effect from 5 May 1918, having previously been a temporary Captain.

 Worried that he was losing touch with medical and nutritional advances, he asked to be transferred to the navy, where he thought he would have more time available for reading and research.
 The army was reluctant to let him go, but agreed, since he was still a civilian surgeon.
 He spent a busy three months in the naval hospital at Chatham, studying hard while practicing medicine in the wards, before being posted to HMS Furious.
 On board ship his medical duties were light, enabling him to do a great deal of reading.
 He was later recalled to work studying food requirements of the army.